The Alcohol, Drugs and Impairment Division of the National Safety Council has named

 Dr. Bruce Goldberger the recipient of the 2017 Borkenstein Award.
 Goldberger, professor and chief of the Division of Forensic Medicine at the University of Florida in Gainesville, is recognized for his significand and prolific contributions to forensic toxicology as a leader, researcher, teacher and author, as well as a nationally known expert witness.

-Read more about her achievements.
+Read more about his achievements.

 The award, named for Breathalyzer® inventor Robert F. Borkenstein, recognizes individuals who, through a lifetime of service, have made outstanding contributions to the field of alcohol- and drug-related traffic safety.
 Honorees are selected by professionals involved in the Alcohol, Drugs and Impairment Division, which is managed by the National Safety Council.

 Dr. Goldberger will be recognized Feb.
 12 in New Orleans.